SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/configure-legacy-public-folders-for-hybrid.md

 ## Step 2: Make remote public folders discoverable
 <a name="Discoverable"> </a>

-1. If your public folders are on Outlook 2010 servers, then you need to install Client Access services on all mailbox servers that have a public folder database.
-This allows the Exchange RpcClientAccess service to be running, which allows for all clients to access public folders.
+1. If your public folders are on Exchange 2010 servers, you must install Client Access services on all mailbox servers that have a public folder database.
+This enables the Exchange RpcClientAccess service to run, which enables all clients to access public folders.
 For more information, see [Install Exchange Server 2010](https://technet.microsoft.com/library/bb124778%28v=exchg.141%29.aspx).

     > [!NOTE]
     > This server doesn't have to be part of the Client Access load balancing.
 For more information, see [Understanding Load Balancing in Exchange 2010](https://technet.microsoft.com/library/ff625247%28v=exchg.141%29.aspx).